-COMBINED-PROBE COCKTAIL (CPC) PERFORMANCE
+Combined-probe cocktail (CPC) probe

-The same nonclinical HPV plasmid DNA panel described above was tested to determine the analytical sensitivity of each of the 18 HPV types in the hc2 HPV DNA Test following the Combined-Probe Cocktail (CPC) protocol as described in this insert.
+The same nonclinical HPV plasmid DNA panel described above was tested to determine the analytical sensitivity of each of the 18 HPV types in the digene HC2 HPV DNA Test following the Combined-Probe Cocktail (CPC) protocol as described in this insert.
 The analytical sensitivity of CPC protocol varied from 0.58 pg/ml to 1.39 pg/ml, depending on the HPV type tested.
 The mean detectable limit for all 18 HPV types was 0.95 pg/ml with a standard deviation of 0.07.
-This sensitivity is equivalent to the analytical sensitivity found for the two-probe method of the hc2 HPV DNA Test.
+This sensitivity is equivalent to the analytical sensitivity found for the two-probe method of the digene HC2 HPV DNA Test.